 - Add the Sriracha and water and pulse until the mixture forms a ball.
 Remove dough to a piece of wax paper, flatten a bit and wrap with the paper.
 Refrigerate for about an hour.

 - Preheat oven to 350 degrees.
-Lightly flour a cutting board and roll half the dough out to an even ⅛-inch thickness (keeping the other half covered in the wax paper).
-Use a pizza cutter to cut the dough into squares, triangles, or rectangles - I never worry too much about uniform shape.
+Lightly flour a cutting board and roll half the dough out to an even 1/8-inch thickness (keeping the other half covered in the wax paper).
+Use a pizza cutter to cut the dough into squares, triangles, or rectangles (Tip: don't worry too much about uniform shape).

-- Spray the tops with a bit of olive oil and sprinkle with pinches of coarse salt (I used kosher) before transferring the crackers to a parchment or silicone-lined cookie sheet.
+- Spray the tops with a bit of olive oil and sprinkle with pinches of coarse salt before transferring the crackers to a parchment or silicone-lined cookie sheet.
 Leave just a bit of space between each - they don't spread, but shouldn't touch.

-- Bake for 10-15 minutes (mine only took 10), rotating halfway for more even cooking if needed.
+- Bake for 10-15 minutes, rotating halfway for more even cooking if needed.
 The crackers should be mostly golden brown, but there will be variety - some more brown than others.
-If you cared, you could remove the darkest ones and continue cooking the others, but I don't bother - just another sign that they are homemade and imperfect!
+If you care, you can remove the darkest ones and continue cooking the others (I don't bother, it's just another sign that they are homemade and imperfect, to me).
 The lighter ones will still be crunchy, though they might have some chew to them as well.

 - Repeat with the other half of dough, rolling and cutting while the first batch is baking.

 - Cool the crackers completely on a wire rack and store in an airtight container.
 I'm sure they'd last a week somewhere and still be crunchy, but not in our house!

 Other easy snacks to Try